mintopia/musicparty/README.md

 Websocket communications are handled using Laravel Reverb.

+OpenTelemetry using the extension and auto-instrumentation are planned to be added soon.

 ## Development Setup

 You will need to create a Discord application and have the Client ID and Client Secret available.